SAP/openui5-docs/docs/Test_Automation_ae44824.md

     npm install --save-dev karma
     ```

-4. Install the *Karma UI5 plugin* locally on your working directory.
+4. Install the *Karma UI5 plugin* locally in your working directory.

     Use the following command: